London lifestyle & travels with kids and babies

 Any places we are not fond of in Mahe?
 Beau Vallon is very popular but I don’t think makes justice to Mahe beauty at Petite Anse or Baie Lazarre.
 December and January can be especially tricky in here, the high peaks behind it attracting a lot of rain and the Indian Ocean getting muddy and agitated.

 Next of Seychelles island hopping?
-Praslin is the obvious choice, 1 hour ferry away, tinier and more chilled than Mahe.
-Out of the pristine white sandy beaches Cote D’or and Anse Georgette must be our favourites; first a wide and very long white sandy beach (the longest in Praslin); the second, home to Constance Lemuria, a collection of 3 gorgeous bays.
+Praslin is the obvious choice, Mahe to Praslin ferry is 1 hour away, tinier.
+More chilled than Mahe, Praslin charms with pristine white sandy beaches!
+Cote D’or and Anse Georgette must be our favourites; first a wide and very long white sandy beach (the longest in Praslin); the second, home to Constance Lemuria, a collection of 3 gorgeous bays.

 Best sunsets are at Coco de Mer and here’s also one authentic boutique hotel where we loved the food, the cocktails, hospitality.
 It makes a perfect pied a terre to explore also the neighbouring tiny islands.